 JOB CLASS DESIGNATION

-This replaces the existing specification for the class of Executive Secretary in Salary Group VR 99 approved effective March 12, 2010.
-(Revise to change Salary Group to SE)
+This replaces the existing specification for the class of Executive Secretary in Salary Group SE 01 approved effective June 14, 2013.
+(Revised to modernize format and add Acknowledgement section) Final No. 23-232

 Incumbents in this class may perform a broad range of duties which require varying levels of skills and experience, depending on the particular assignment.